 We’ll be at the FAES Social and Academic Center (SAC) (9101 Old Georgetown Rd, Bethesda, MD).

 Bob will do an introductory presentation on Monday at 10:00 am, covering some aspects of AFNI that will be helpful for hacking with it that you might not be totally familiar with.
 Other than that, we’ll run the week with relatively little formal structure.
-If there are topics, packages, tools, etc. that anyone would like to discuss, we’ll pick a time and announce it on this mailing list, Slack, and maybe Bob’s twitter feed @AFNIman.
+If there are topics, packages, tools, etc. that anyone would like to discuss, we’ll pick a time and add it to the schedule below, announce it on MatterMost, and maybe Bob’s twitter feed @AFNIman.

 - List of project ideas.
 Please feel free to make any suggestions.

 Since we’re a little bit isolated over at the FAES SAC, we’ll be ordering in for lunches.